Divorce

 Finding yourself in the midst of a divorce often comes with angst and despair.
 For most people, it is a difficult time.

 Even if you feel a sense of relief about the divorce, it does not mean it is any less stressful or time-consuming.
-A divorce case can last several months and requires hours of paperwork and decision-making.
+A divorce case can last several months and requires hours of paperwork and decision-making

 As the process moves forward, divorce has a tendency to get even more complicated, especially when children or assets are a part of the decision-making process.
-Custody, visitation, division of financial investments, or determination of who gets the home can be large points of contention.
-A divorce lawyer can work towards equitable distribution and advocate for your rights.
+Custody, visitation, division of financial investments, and determination of who gets the home can be large points of contention.
+A Virginia divorce lawyer can work towards equitable distribution and advocate for your rights.

 10 dumb mistakes in divorce cases